FitzwilliamMuseum/egyptiancoffins/_reuse/lexicon.md

 layout: coffins
 ---

+This is a preliminary list of words that may be used to describe modifications to coffins (and other ancient Egyptian artefacts), with preliminary suggested definitions to aid in distinguishing between the ways they are used.

 #### Adaptation
 An altered or amended version of a text, musical composition, etc.
 The action or process of altering, amending, or modifying something, esp. something that has been created for a particular purpose, so that it suitable for a new use